Aareon/tkinter-nav/README.md

   <h3>Navigation wrapper for Tkinter.</h3>
 </div>

-## No longer supported.
-Feel free to fork the project.
+## This fork is currently supported!

 ## Install